XAdanM/XAdamM.github.io/content/posts/avatar.md

 (Another agent shoves the Wender siblings into the room)

-Billiam: Lalani, why are you here?
+Billiam: (worried) Lalani, why are you here?
 And you told them my address?

 Lalani: I was abducted and forced!
 I don't go around all willy-nilly handing out your address to shady goons!